MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-query-data.md

 Remarks
 ---
 Your client driver can provide one or more specialized handlers for specific OID query data requests.
-Along with them, it can also provide a single generic EVT_NET_REQUEST_DEFAULT_QUERY_DATA callback function.
+In addition, it can also provide a generic *EVT_NET_REQUEST_DEFAULT_QUERY_DATA* callback function.

 To register an *EVT_NET_REQUEST_DEFAULT_QUERY_DATA* callback function, the client driver calls **NET_REQUEST_QUEUE_CONFIG_ADD_QUERY_DATA_HANDLER** or [**NET_REQUEST_QUEUE_CONFIG_ADD_INITIALIZED_QUERY_DATA_HANDLER**](net-request-queue-config-add-initialized-query-data-handler.md), and then calls [**NetRequestQueueCreate**](netrequestqueuecreate.md).